How to Add Event List in WordPress (Step-by-Step Guide with Eventin)

 There are plenty of plugins in the WordPress ecosystem that can help with this, including The Events Calendar and Events Manager.
 But for this guide, we’re going to use Eventin – the all-in-one WordPress event management plugin.

-Why Eventin is the best choice for event listings in WordPress
+Why Eventin is the best plugin to add event list in WordPress

 Here’s why Eventin stands out in a crowded market: